On a new prediction of Causal Quantum Mechanics for the two-slit interference experiment with electrons: Photon emission in the Causal approach

 To this photon must correspond a frequency

-\be \nu_{2} = \frac{E_2}{h}=\frac{2.29\times 10^{-36}j}{6.63\times10^{-34}j.s}=3.45 \times 10^{-3} \, Hz \,. \en
+\be \nu_{2} = \frac{E_2}{h}=\frac{7.64\times 10^{-36}j}{6.63\times10^{-34}j.s}=1.15 \times 10^{-2} \, Hz \,. \en

-For the photons emitted as en electron cross the 3rd valley we found the collision time $\tau_{3} \cong 1.02 \times 10^{-10}s $ and a frequency $\nu_3$ approximately equal to:
+For the photons emitted as en electron cross the 3rd valley we found the collision time $\tau_{3} \cong 4.42 \times 10^{-11}s $ and a frequency $\nu_3$ approximately equal to:

-\be \nu_{3}\cong 4.66 \times 10^{-4} \, Hz \,. \en In the same way we obtain the collision time and a frequency for the 4th and still for the 1st valley:
+\be \nu_{3}\cong 1.998 \times 10^{-3} \, Hz \,. \en In the same way we obtain the collision time and a frequency for the 4th and still for the 1st valley:

-\be \tau_{4} \cong 1.09 \times 10^{-10}s \, , \en
+\be \tau_{4} \cong 7.69 \times 10^{-11}s \, , \en

-\be \nu_{4} \cong 3.6 \times 10^{-4} \, Hz \, , \en \be \tau_{1} \cong 2.8 \times 10^{-11}s \, , \en
+\be \nu_{4} \cong 5.54 \times 10^{-4} \, Hz \, , \en \be \tau_{1} \cong 1.10 \times 10^{-11}s \, , \en

-\be \nu_{1} \cong 1.37 \times 10^{-2} Hz \, . \en Then, the electron irradiate soft photons (i.e. photons with small energies compared to the energy available in the experiment) and this is a key information because the emission of soft photons by accelerated electrons was already studied in \cite{jackson3}.
+\be \nu_{1} \cong 3.73 \times 10^{-2} Hz \, . \en Then, the electron irradiate soft photons (\ie photons with small energies compared to the energy available in the experiment) and this is a key information because the emission of soft photons by accelerated electrons was already studied in \cite{jackson3}.
 We can take advantage of the results obtained there in order to estimate qualitatively the emission spectrum for all frequencies.
 It is important to note that the results presented by \cite{jackson3}, in particular Eq.
-(15.2) "`holds quantum mechanically as well as classically"', in words of Jackson, page 709.
+(15.2) "`holds quantum mechanically as well as classically"' (page 709).
 In the case of non-relativistic collisions there is significant radiation for when the following condition is satisfied

 \be \omega < \frac{1}{\tau} \, , \en